 Professor West agrees that more research is needed on e-cigarettes and their long term use.
 However, he mentioned that from what is currently known e-Cigarette vapour will be much less risky than smoking.
 He was quoted saying "Some public health experts have expressed concern that widespread use of e-cigarettes could 're-normalise' smoking.
 However, we are tracking this very closely and see no evidence of it.

 "Smoking rates in England are declining, quitting rates are increasing and regular e-cigarette use among never smokers is negligible."
 The study was partly funded by the Cancer Research UK and their comments on the study can be read here.

 According to Cancer Research UK's Alison Cox "smoking is the largest preventable cause of cancer and accounts for more than one in four cancer deaths in the UK- so helping smokers to is a vital contribution to the health of the UK."
 She goes on to say "Cancer Research UK is funding much-needed research into e-Cigarette use to help inform policy development and individual’s choices, and research such as this is helping paint a clearer picture."

-If you are using our products or any other electronic cigarette and would like more information call us at any time on our toll-free phone numbers Australia 1300 662 689 or New Zealand 0800 260 378.
+If you are using our products or any other electronic cigarette and would like more information call us at any time on our toll-free phone numbers Australia 1300 662 689.